-- keeping the pavement damp by means of water spray - applying an overlying layer that may be part of the overall pavement design - □ applying a sprayed bituminous curing membrane consisting of either a rapid-setting bitumen emulsion or a cutback bitumen within 24 hours of the finishing operations.
+- keeping the pavement damp by means of water spray - a applying an overlying layer that may be part of the overall pavement design - □ applying a sprayed bituminous curing membrane consisting of either a rapid-setting bitumen emulsion or a cutback bitumen within 24 hours of the finishing operations.

-[Delete correct situation] The Council/Contractor shall carry out the necessary curing works.
+[Delete correct situation] The road authority / contractor shall carry out the necessary curing works.